 If you are going on Erasmus, you may be able to use the Online Learning Agreement (OLA), which will simplify the process somewhat and make it easier to make any subsequent changes.
-Please refer to the documents "Online learning agreement - Creating your Account" and "Online Learning Agreement - How to complete".
-Each person who signs the OLA will be able to access a copy online.
+Please refer to the documents Online learning agreement - Creating your Account and Online Learning Agreement - How to complete.
+Each person who signs the OLA will be able to access a copy online, so there is never any need to print out the document.